yehonatanke/OpenU-C-Programming/mmn_22/mainmat/README.md

 Follow the on-screen prompts to interact with the matrix processing program.

-## License
+This repository is licensed under the [MIT License](https://github.com/yehonatanke/OpenU-C-Programming/blob/main/LICENSE).
-This matrix processing program is licensed under the [MIT License](./LICENSE).
+Feel free to use, modify, and distribute the content as per the terms of the license.

 ## Author

-yehonatakey
+yehonataKe